Adam Miller, Wellington, New Zealand

 MICKEY POWELL

-Australia experienced a Square Dance craze aound 1954, and several smal
+Australia experienced a Square Dance craze aound

-local labels capitalised on this.
+1954, and several smal local labels capitalised on

 Pressed in Melbourne, mid-1950s.